pulkit3765beai25-dotcom/NexusAi/README.md

 Mayank Valecha
 ## Purpose
 This project was created as a college project to practice frontend development, API integration, responsive UI design, and website deployment using GitHub Pages.
-## Purpose

-This project was created as a college project to practice frontend development, API integration, responsive UI design, and website deployment using GitHub Pages.